AEW Rampage lineup: The updated cared for Friday's show, earlier start time - Pro Wrestling Dot Net

 -Serena Deeb’s five-minute rookie challenge.

-Powell’s POV: Keith Lee and Wardlow have qualified for the Face of the Revolution ladder match that will be held at next month’s AEW Revolution pay-per-view.
-Rampage was taped last night in Nashville, Tennessee at Nashville Municipal Auditorium (so hopefully there’s more John Kreese!).
-Join Colin McGuire for his live review of AEW Rampage as the show airs Friday at the earlier start time of 6CT/7ET on TNT.
+Powell’s POV: Keith Lee and Wardlow have already qualified for the Face of the Revolution ladder match that will be held at next month’s AEW Revolution pay-per-view.
+Join Colin McGuire for his live review of AEW Rampage as the show airs tonight at the earlier start time of 6CT/7ET on TNT.
 The show is being moved for one week due to the network’s coverage of the NBA All-Star weekend events.
 Dot Net Members hear Colin’s weekly, same night audio review of Rampage.

-There is no way they are not having Dante in the ladder match; couldn’t they have given him a different opponent instead of having Hobbs lose again?

-Nah, for some reason Tony sees Willie as Powerhouse Jobbs and nothing more.
-It’s baffling how he books some of the people with the biggest upside.